vitiral/simple-quality/purpose.md

 It should be easy for users to input questions to the quizzer in a simple and open format.
-Additionally, the quizzer should use methodologies that use effective memorization techniques.
-Some possible ideas include:
+Additionally, the quizzer should use effective memorization techniques.
+Some possible ideas
+include:
-- aking items in a random order
+- asking items in a random order
-- telling the answer after a guess is missed
+- telling the correct answer after the user answers incorrectly
 - asking items more often if they were answered incorrectly
 - allowing users to configure time limits, so they can compare results between quizzes.